tunip3/psx-box/README.md

 # What's already been done?

-The user interface has been mostly finished. psx-box is a project that will incorporate mutliple emulation backends similar to how retroarch uses different libretro cores.
-Before we can have a working fully functional PS1 Emulator we will need help in taking the core library of PCSX-R and building it into a Win32 DLL which can then be called from psx-box.
-Our other backend.
-PSXACT is still under active development and it may be some time before it's usable.
+Alot of the front-end work has already been finished. psx-box is a project that will incorporate mutliple emulation backends similar to how retroarch uses different libretro cores.
+Currrently we are working towards implementing a number of cores beginning with PSXACT as our first.
+We have other cores or PS1 Emulators if you will that we would like to use as well which will be added to the project in the future.
+Our design methodology is to load the cores as a library and interact with the core emulation code that way.
+This has the benefit of better compatibility for games as users will be able to select from multiple backends, as well as keeping the codebase very small and easy to maintain.

 # Current state of the Project